 A bit about me

 Welcome!
 My name is Jenny Havery and I am the founder of Mindfulmeschool.
-I am a trained chartered Surveyor who, for the last ten years has been at home raising three children.
-I love alternative medicine/homeopathy and have always wanted teach little ones (Surveying was accidental!)
-As my third child started school in September 2017 I took the opportunity to change my career course and retrain in the areas that I am most excited and passionate about: meditation and mindfulness.
+I love alternative medicine and self help support and have always wanted to teach little ones (becoming a Chartered Surveyor was accidental!) and as my third child started school in September 2017 I took the opportunity to change my career course and retrain in the areas that I am most excited and passionate about: meditation and mindfulness.

 My aim is to support children in their learning by helping them to weave mindfullness learning techniques into their everyday activities.